 In 2006, the most recent year for which statistics are available, an estimated 56,300 people in the United States were newly infected with HIV.
-Also, according the Centers for Disease Control and Prevention (CDC), as of 2006, approximately 1,106,400 people in the United States were living with HIV infection, with 21 percent of those undiagnosed.
+According to the Centers for Disease Control and Prevention (CDC), as of 2006, approximately 1,106,400 people in the United States were living with an HIV infection, with 21 percent of those undiagnosed.

 In the United States:

 - Women* account for more than one in four new HIV/AIDS diagnoses and deaths caused by AIDS.

 - The proportion of AIDS diagnoses reported among women has more than tripled since 1985.

 - 71 percent of women diagnosed with AIDS in 2005 (the last year for which detailed data about women is available) contracted the disease through heterosexual sex.